gemforce-team/gemforce/results/README.md

              the optimized amps' cost is written only inside the file and both the combines require C copies of the main gem/amplifier

+### Where do I put red?

+In every speccing recipe, simply replace the most deeply nested gem with a red g1.

 ### So many choices, so little time

-What to choose depends mostly on your grade of foolishness (and on your free time).
+What to choose depends mostly on your grade of foolishness (and on your free time), but I'd advice choosing a couple of omnia recipes (one for killgem and one for managem) and sticking to them.

+If you need a particular spec number - combine number combination you don't find here (e.g 512-16 managem) you can build it yourself using the programs or contact me (12345ieee) and I should be able to make it.

+Current technological limits are 128spec for killgems and 512spec for managems, the *_ultimate files are the best gems that mana can buy at this moment.

 I may write more about this later, in the meantime here is some general advice.

 Lower numbers are faster to perform, but higher ones yield bigger growth.